 At this point, you got familiar with BSD, Unix, and Linux.
 Stay with us to study the differences between them.
 Firstly we begin with the comparison Of Unix And Linux.

-Difference: Unix vs Linux
+Unix VS Linux

 Unix operating system is very old and can be considered as the father of other operating systems.
 The operating philosophy of this operating system was to work with a large number of computers.
 Due to the difficulty of working with this type of operating system, usually, the number of people who have acceptable control over it is very small and you have to pay a high price to use it.
 Linux, on the other hand, was created by a person named Linus Torvalds, and unlike Unix, it is completely free to use, and learning to work with it is much easier than Unix.

-Difference: Linux vs BSD
+Linux VS BSD

-At this point, we are going to check the top 10 differences between Linux and BSD.
+At this point, we are going to check the top 10 differences between Linux and BSD:

 Linux is released under the GPL and the license used by BSD is BSD License.
 The main difference between the two operating systems at the license level is that the GPL license guarantees that the software here is Linux to remain free forever and that anyone who uses or modifies it in the same way and with the same license without Close some of the code to redistribute it to the next person.
-In general, the GPL guarantees that the software will remain free forever.

 On the other hand, the SDBSD license does not have strict rules in the form of GPL in keeping the software free, and the person who uses the source of this software and changes it does not have to redistribute it or publish it with the same license, and even has the license to use the software.
 Give the software a closed source with the next person.

-2- Project control:
+2- Project Control

 How to manage project control in Linux is that the final decisions are made by one person, Linus Torvalds, who I have already described how to develop and manage the Linux kernel.
 But the way BSD is developed is unlike Linux.
 In the BSD project, the final decisions are made by a management board and no particular person applies their personal opinion to the project.

-3- Operating system integrity:
+3- Operating System Integrity

 Linux is just a kernel and the core of the operating system, and really joining the GNU project and several other tools outside of these two projects will form an operating system and be distributed in the form of distros such as Debian, Fedora, Ubuntu. etc. On the other hand, BSD, in addition to having its own core and kernel, also has its own application tools, which all together create an integrated operating system, the product of a single project.
 There is a tool from the GNU project in BSD that is used, but the lack of that tool does not cause a lack of completeness in the operating system.